Interactics/Zumi-PictureCoding-EDUbot/README.md

 ---

 This Project is made for Hanyang Univ.
 ERICA's ROBOT PROGRAMMING Lecture.

-The Object of this one is to make ROS Package of Zumi which is Product of Robolink.inc.
+The object of this one is to make ROS Package of Zumi which is a product of Robolink.inc.

+For expansion of Artifical Intelligence and Programming Education, We create <Picture Coding> system.

+<Picture Coding System> is a Control system of Robot's action by showing the picture card.

+After detecting each Picture cards, the robot show a fact that it is recognized by interaction to users.

 # 개요